Is WeRecoverData Safe?

 “Drop off your device along with your case number.
 If the receptionist is unavailable, please call us at 866-400-3282, and we'll come out to assist you.”

 The "receptionist" referenced in the quote is a Regus or virtual office employee, not WeRecoverData staff.
 The instruction to "call us at 866-400-3282" routes to a central call center.
 Despite advertising local area codes for cities like Philadelphia (215-279-8454) and Houston (832-476-0517), the toll-free 866-400-3282 (866-400-DATA) is the operational backbone.
-The local numbers are facades.
+The local numbers route to the same central call center.

 Confirmed virtual office providers across investigated addresses include Regus (Houston, Cleveland, Commerce CA, Fredericksburg VA, Milwaukee, San Diego, Toronto, Markham, Mississauga, Montreal), WeWork (Boston), and Industrious (Chicago).